 Connect with OCCS at Orientation, and stop by the commuter lounge in the Campus Center, Monday through Friday, 8 a.m.-6 p.m.

-Purchases with Tiger Bucks can be made at food and retail locations across campus, and can be used on food and non-food items.
+Purchases with Tiger Spend can be made at food and retail locations across campus, and can be used on food and non-food items.
 They are held in a separate account that starts with a zero balance, and they can be rolled over per semester and academic year.
-When using Tiger Bucks, you are charged 8% sales tax on all purchases.
-You can add funds at any time via eservices.rit.edu.
+When using Tiger Spend, you are charged 8% sales tax on all purchases.
+You can add funds at any time via tigerspend.rit.edu.

-Dining Dollars can be used at all RIT Dining locations (excluding Nathan's Soup and Salad, and Java Wally's), campus convenience stores, and vending machines.
-They save 8% tax on food purchases and 10% at Gracie's.
+Dining Dollars can be used at all RIT Dining locations, vending machines, and a 10% discount is offered at Gracie's.
+Dining Dollars used to purchase perishable and non-perishable groceries and food items only.
+Food purchases are not charged the New York State 8% sales tax.
 Any unused Dining Dollar balances at the end of the fall semester will roll-over into spring semester.
 All funds must be used by the end of spring semester.

 Text RITORI to 888777 to receive immediate text alerts and updates as you arrive on campus for Orientation.
 The Orientation text alert system will be available on June 1, and will only be used to communicate about on campus emergencies and inclement weather.